 Teaching & Learning Lab

 RISD’s Teaching & Learning Lab offers interactive faculty workshops and development opportunities that support the Center's mission to cultivate inclusive and innovative curricula and pedagogies.
 We promote a culture of reflective teaching and ongoing faculty development by providing opportunity for sharing models for educational innovation; cross-institutional collaboration and dialogue; and a range of reference materials and resources.

-Resources to support course design, including syllabus guidelines and recommendations for your first day of class.
+Resources to support syllabus and course design, including guidelines and recommendations for your first day of class.